Falcosoft/vstdriver/README.md

 #### Windows Template Library 9.0 or 9.1
 See https://sourceforge.net/projects/wtl/
 I've put it into the subdirectory wtl in this project; if you want to use it in an unmodified form, copy the WTL contents to this directory.
-If you already got it installed somewhere else, you ned to modify the project settings of the drivercfg sub-project.
+If you already got it installed somewhere else, you need to modify the project settings of the drivercfg sub-project.

 #### The BASS MIDI Library